 (Dateline: Johannesburg.
 Posting from the World Summit on Media for Children)

 Along with the dignitaries and media experts, three teenagers also spoke at the opening session.
 An 18-year-old Swedish woman named Ida told of her participation in a study in which they analyzed the portrayal of youth in four daily newspapers.
-Their findings:
+Their findings:1.
+Children and their views are seriously under-represented in the media.

 2. When they are represented, adults are often speaking for them, denying children their own voices.